Skip to main content

 Dangerous Goods FAQ

-Common questions about shipping dangerous goods by air, including lithium batteries, airline acceptance and required information.
+Common questions about shipping dangerous goods by air, including regulated cargo, airline acceptance and required information.

 Can you ship dangerous goods by air?